 Getting past the filter

 Obviously, brands need to break the first line of defense.
 What sets a social media message apart from all the others?
 What marketing strategy piques their curiosity?
 How much digital marketing genius will it take to earn that screen tap and enter the consciousness of Gen Z customers?

 Authenticity is the key to reaching the Gen Z audience.
 Think about it, over the last 60 or 70 years we’ve gone from a handful of trusted sources for content and marketing (TV and print media) to an explosion of influencers (the internet).
 This marketing approach has served all generations right up to millennials.
 Most of us have become accustomed to being broadcasted to and we feel comfortable with that relationship, even if we don’t believe what we’re being told.
 But Gen Z are not.
 They seek authentic relationships that cannot be established by someone with 5 million followers.
 They value the one-on-one conversation.
-As customers, they want most to be engaged with and not talked to.
+As customers, they want some form of actual engagement and not just being talked to.

 How do you market to Gen Z and create this authenticity without damaging their brand?

 Generation Z is the first demographic to fully embrace the concept of the personal brand.
 While older generations (including millennials) have grappled with the idea of inventing a personality online and struggle to create identities that span the digital and the physical worlds, Gen Zers have grown up knowing this digital footprint will be with them for life.
 When they have brand experiences and interact with you, they more or less see it as a meeting of equals.
 Two brands talking to each other.

 So, in order to be granted access and become an authentic part of their life, you have to meet them brand-to-brand: